quail-ink/docs.quail.ink/docs/writer/compose-online.md

 > This document explains how to use Quail's online editor to write articles.
 If you use Markdown editors like Obsidian, you can refer to the "[Obsidian Plugin](./obsidian-plugin.md)".

-## Article Title and Alias
+## Article Title and Slug

 The article title refers to the title of the article, which will be displayed in the title bar of the article page.
-The article alias is a unique identifier for the article and will be displayed in the URL of the article page.
-Generally, the article alias is the English translation of the article title or the pinyin of the article title.
+The article asluglias is a unique identifier for the article and will be displayed in the URL of the article page.
+Generally, the article slug is the English translation of the article title or the pinyin of the article title.

 For example:

-- Article Title: `Introduction to Quail: Understanding Quail in Five Minutes`
+- Article title: `Introduction to Quail: Understanding Quail in Five Minutes`
-- Article Alias: `quail-introduction-five-minutes-to-understand-quail`
+- Article slug: `quail-introduction-five-minutes-to-understand-quail`

-**[Quail](https://quail.ink "Quail Official Website")** provides a feature to automatically generate article aliases.
-You can click the "AI Guess" magic wand button on the right side of the article alias input box, and Quail will automatically generate an article alias based on the article title.
+**[Quail](https://quail.ink "Quail Official Website")** provides a feature to automatically generate article slug.
+You can click the "AI Guess" magic wand button on the right side of the article slug input box, and Quail will automatically generate an article slug based on the article title.

 ## Article Cover, Summary, and Tags